jzumsteg/zumstegs-blog/_posts/2023-06-18-caillebotte-meaux.md

 mermaid: true
 layout: post
 thumbnail: caillebotte-meaux/DSC05034.jpg
+summary: Two day trips to interesting sites nearby - the home of artist Gustave Caillebotte and the World War 1 museum at Meaux.
 ---
 <h2>Gustave Caillebotte</h2>
 Gustave Caillebotte was a painter who was a part of the Impressionist movement of the second half of the 19th century, though his painting style was more realistic than the other Impressionists.
 Because he was born (1848) into a wealthy family, had an impressive allowance and then inherited his father's fortune in 1874, he was able to support the often-moneyless Impressionist artists, usually by purchasing their paintings.
 Caillebotte exhibited with the Impressionist artists at their salons, though his style wasn't really the same.